srobo/team-emails/SR2023/2023-02-23-virtual-competition-reminder.md

 Hi

-We're really looking forward to see your robots in the [virtual competition](https://studentrobotics.org/events/sr2023/virtual-competition/) this weekend.
+We're really looking forward to seeing your robots in the [virtual competition](https://studentrobotics.org/events/sr2023/virtual-competition/) this weekend.

 [Submit your robot code](https://studentrobotics.org/code-submitter/) by 8pm on Friday.